awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`Status`**
 Optional
-The status of the investigation into the finding\.
+The status of your investigation into the finding\.
+The workflow status is specific to an individual finding\.
+It does not affect the generation of new findings\.
+For example, setting the workflow status to `SUPPRESSED` or `RESOLVED` does not prevent a new finding for the same issue\.
 **Type:** Enum
 **Valid values:** `NEW` \| `NOTIFIED` \| `RESOLVED` \| `SUPPRESSED`
 + `NEW` – The initial state of a finding, before it is reviewed\.